MissAle17/NYSE_Price_Prediction/README.md

 ![google](Price_prediction/images/goog.png)

-I ran a nubmer of different Recurrent Neural Network algorithms.
+I ran several different Recurrent Neural Network algorithms.
 I used a 80/20 split for the train and test size.
 Overall, I ran 5 models with an RMSProp optimizer: Shallow LSTM, Deep 2 layer LSTM with dropout, Deep 2 layer GRU with dropout, Deep 4 layer GRU with dropout, and Deep 4 layer GRU with defined activation and dropout.

 The Final GRU model performed the best as described by MSE.
 In terms of predicting stock prices, we didn't do a terrible job.
 Given the small number of factors that we had available in our data, find a model with nearly a whole percentage point of exploratory power on training data is better than expected.
 We should be careful however because our data is based only on Google stock data.
-The more complex the model, with more information, the theorectically better of a model we can create.
+The more complex the model, with more information, the theoretically better of a model we can create.

 ![Gru](Price_Predicition/images/gru.png)

-## And if we had more time...
+### And if we had more time...

 An additional layer of validation could be added into the model by employing k-fold validation and running a greater number of epochs in the models.
 We could also explore the impact of the other FAANG companies on Google prices.